 Beyond its urban attractions, Chicago is renowned for its music scene, particularly blues and jazz.
 For those seeking the best places to visit in the USA, Chicago’s blend of cultural richness, architectural grandeur, and musical legacy makes it a must-visit metropolis.

-Attractions & Things to Do in Chicago, USA
+Attractions & Things to Do in Chicago, United States

 1. The Art Institute of Chicago